 Kids are often easily distracted.
-Mindfulness improves focus.
+Mindfulness improves focus2.
 This allows them to complete tasks more efficiently and with greater overall ease.

 2. Promote joy

-Mindfulness allows kids to open their hearts and minds, which naturally promotes more joy and happiness.
+Mindfulness allows kids to open their hearts and minds, which naturally promotes more joy and happiness3.

 3. Teach them how to deal with stress